5.2. Practice: symbolic cues and real syntax

 Answer: Was Jemma learning?

-We are staying in the PAST field of time, and imagine all person and verb forms.
+We are staying in the PAST field of time, thinking about all grammatical persons.
+The website has ■free visual materials.

 We may turn to the PRESENT time extent, after we have practiced the PAST.